OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
 All of these galaxies are influencing one another gravitationally.
 In fact, the Milky Way (center of the aqua points) and Andromeda (center of the yellow points) are on a collision course toward one another.
-In about four billion years (22 galactic years from now), the two mammoth galaxies will begin their dance, ramming directly into one another.
+In about four billion years, the two mammoth galaxies will begin their dance, ramming directly into one another.

-Eventually, these two galaxies will coalesce into one large system, in about 30 galactic years from now---long after Earth becomes inhospitable and the Sun is extinguished.
+Eventually, these two galaxies will coalesce into one large system, long after Earth becomes inhospitable and the Sun is extinguished.

 Far off in the future, circa 150 billion years from now, all the galaxies of the Local Group will have coalesced into one large galaxy, but that's a topic for another tour.
 :::::